emscripten-core/emscripten/site/source/docs/tools_reference/emsdk.rst

 It is also possible to use your own fork of the Emscripten repository via the SDK.
 This is useful in the case when you want to make your own modifications to the Emscripten toolchain, but still keep using the SDK environment and tools.

-The way this works is that you first install the ``sdk-main`` SDK as in the :ref:`previous section <emsdk-dev-sdk>`.
+The way this works is that you first install the ``sdk-upstream-main`` SDK as in the :ref:`previous section <emsdk-dev-sdk>`.
 Then you use familiar git commands to replace this branch with the information from your own fork:

 ::